Caregiver

 During this course, students will give an overview of the anatomy & physiology of the human body.
 The Holistic concept is introduced which will encourage the caregiver to look at “the whole person” when assessing for changes.

-Personal Care, Basic Healthcare & Restorative Skills
+Developing Personal Care and Basic Healthcare Skills

-Clock Hours: 17 Lecture / 5 Lab
+Clock Hours: 17 Lecture / 5 Lab.
+Prerequisites: Holistic Approach to Understanding Clients

 Medication Administration